-- title: the title that the IC should have. - symbols: contains information on each symbol used in the IDP program.
-This information includes symbol name, type, view, ... - optionalPropagation: a bool representing if a propagation toggle should be shown in the interface. - manualPropagation: a bool representing if propagation should be manual via a button. - optionalRelevance: a bool representing if a relevance toggle should be shown in the interface. - manualRelevance: a bool representing if relevance computation should be manual via a button. - propagated: contains the information on all the (expanded) symbols.
+- symbols: contains information on each symbol used in the $FO(\cdot)$ specification.
+This information includes symbol name, type, view, ... - optionalPropagation: a bool representing if a propagation toggle should be shown in the interface. - manualPropagation: a bool representing if propagation should be manual via a button. - optionalRelevance: a bool representing if a relevance toggle should be shown in the interface. - manualRelevance: a bool representing if relevance computation should be manual via a button. - valueinfo: contains information on the values for each symbol used in the FO(·) specification.